Azure/iot-central-firmware/MXCHIP/mxchip_basic/README.md

 // const char* deviceKey = "<ENTER DEVICE primary/secondary KEY HERE>";
 ```

 Compile it! and deploy to your device.
-No, make sure you have the [iot c sdk on your machine first](https://github.com/Azure/azure-iot-sdk-c), you must [setup your development environment on your machine](https://github.com/Azure/azure-iot-sdk-c/blob/master/doc/devbox_setup.md#macos).
+Make sure you have the [iot c sdk on your machine first](https://github.com/Azure/azure-iot-sdk-c), you must [setup your development environment on your machine to deploy this code](https://github.com/Azure/azure-iot-sdk-c/blob/master/doc/devbox_setup.md#macos).

 You can use [Azure IoT Workbench](https://microsoft.github.io/azure-iot-developer-kit/docs/get-started/#install-development-environment)
-or [iotz](https://github.com/Azure/iotz) to compile this sample
+or [iotz](https://github.com/Azure/iotz) to compile this sample.